niplav/site/about.md

 From a test somewhere on the internet a while ago, I just wrote down the results.<!--TODO: redo with a better source-->

+*g*: A [trail-making
-The last g-loaded test I took (in high school) put me at ~110, which seems about right.
+test](https://en.wikipedia.org/wiki/Trail-Making_Test) I took in high school put me at ~110, which seems about right.

 ### Elsewhere on the Internet